smeets/cff/README.md

 ```

 ### example (code)
-Here is a very simple example (with some sketchy assembly code).
+Here is a very simple example (with some sketchy x86 assembly).
 ```go
 /* original function, { ... } to force flattening  */
 func Magic(x: int) int